shy2net/nestjs-angular-starter/README.md

 The environment variable for communication using docker-compose is already included in the `.env` file.
 This `.env` file contains the DB_URI of the database which the web will be able to to access.

+### Nginx as reverse proxy

 In order for the usual ports (443 and 80) to work we are using Nginx as a reverse proxy.

 Nginx will startup as a docker microservice (listed under the docker-compose) listening to port 443 and 80.
-All traffic will by default redirect to port 80 to HTTPS (port 443) using Nginx.
-Nginx will act as a reverse proxy and all traffic will be redirected to the web microservice.
+All traffic will be redirected from port 80 to HTTPS (port 443) using Nginx.
+Nginx will act as a reverse proxy pointing to our web service.

-Make sure to edit the `nginx.conf` file to the correct domain urls.
+Make sure to edit the `nginx.conf` file to the correct domain urls, also update the `certs` directory with the correct SSL certificates (can be freely generated using `certbot` utility).

 ### Docker image build